 We are living through a time of extraordinary and unprecedented change.
 And like the exponential spread of Covid-19, the rate of that change is accelerating.

-- Things, people, and organisations that break when they come under stress we call ‘fragile’
+- Things, people, and organisations that break under stress we call ‘fragile’

-- Things, people, and organisations that do not break under stress we call ‘robust’ or ‘resilient’
+- Things, people, and organisations that do not break under stress we call ‘strong’, ‘robust’, or ‘resilient’

-- We need a new word for things, people, and organisations that actually become stronger and thrive when placed under stress
+- So let’s invent a new word for things, people, and organisations that actually become stronger under stress.
+And let’s call this word: “anti-fragile”

-The Churning, Inner Leadership is a book that describes a framework and a set of tools for becoming antifragile: so that you not only know how to survive change but also know how to become stronger because of change.
+The Churning, Inner Leadership is a book that describes a framework and a set of tools for becoming antifragile: for learning not just how to survive change but how to use change to become stronger.

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.